Natural Treatments For Depression: Are They Effective?

 Nutrition

 To take advantage of the benefits of a balanced diet, consider cutting back on red meat, refined sugar (and other processed foods), and high-fat dairy products.
-The Mediterranean diet—which centers around the consumption of fruits, vegetables, healthy fats, nuts, legumes, and lean meats—can help lower the odds of experiencing depression.
+The Mediterranean diet—which centers around the consumption of fruits, vegetables, healthy fats, nuts, legumes, and lean meats—can help lower the odds of experiencing this condition.

 Herbal and dietary supplements